Location

 Season and regulations

-Fly Fishing is only allowed.
+Fly fishing is the only method allowed.

 We recommend Catch & Release practice, but if a catch and kill license is issued, then a rainbow trout of a certain size can be taken.

-Trout season opens on the 1st of April and ends on the 30th of September for marble trout and Hybrids and on the 31st of October for other trout.
+Trout season opens on the 1st of April and ends on the 30th of September for marble trout and hybrids and on the 31st of October for other trout.

 Fish January February March April May June July August September October November December